jerryjappinen/bellevue-docs/overview/comparison.md

 #### Persistence

-Persistence can be achieved via routing, or preconfigured local storage support.
+Persistence can be achieved via preconfigured routing or local storage support.
 [Read more](../ui/persistence.md)

 #### Vuex